rvnandwani/livecell-segmentation-U-Net/README.md

 1. `data_torch.py`
 This file contains the `LIVCellDataset` class, a PyTorch-compatible dataset loader:

-* Reads images from a directory.
+* Reads images and annotations from a directory.
-* Processes annotations in COCO format.
 * Applies transformations for data augmentation and normalization.

 2. `model_training.ipynb` This Jupyter notebook contains the code for:
-* Loading the data using a custom PyTorch Dataset.
+* Loading the data using a `LIVCellDataset` class.
-* Training the U-Net model on the medical cell segmentation dataset.
+* Training the U-Net model on the dataset.
 * Testing and evaluating the model's performance.